 Us Brits love our pets, but when it comes to styling our home, why should a pet dictate the decisions we make?
 Well, we believe that you shouldn’t have to make sacrifices just because you’re a pet owner, and you can still enjoy the benefits of a stylish, yet practical carpet that meets all your (and your pets’) needs.

 Pets, in particular dogs, spend the majority of their time on the floor, so rather than lying on a cold, hard floor, a carpet is far more comfortable and cushioning for your beloved pet.
 A carpet also proves to be less slippy for them, so when they’re bouncing around and chasing after their ball, they aren’t falling clumsily, all over the place!

 So, let’s take a look at the qualities to bear in mind when choosing your carpet.

-Remember two things
+Remember three things

 - Stain resistant

 - It is preferable that a loop pile carpet is not used due to high risk of snagging.

 A carpet with both these qualities will last far longer than one that does not.